kingcean/richtap/Sdk/README.md

 using RichTap;
 ```

 Following are the methods to occur or abort vibration.
-HE format file is required.

 - `VibrationMotor.Play` Vibrates by a HE format file with specific options.
 - `VibrationMotor.Stop` Abort current vibration.

-## C++ libraries
+## C++ libraries required

 - `x86\RichTapWinSDK.dll`
 - `x64\RichTapWinSDK.dll`